Kalaxia/v2-api/README.md

 Documentation
 -------------

-The API documentation can be found [here](https://github.com/Kalaxia/v2-api/wiki).
+The API documentation can be found [here](https://app.swaggerhub.com/apis/Kalaxia/kalaxia-api/1.0.0).

+The Websocket endpoints are documented [here](/doc/websockets.md)

 Contribute
 ----------